-RMP600 - RMI partnership
+RMP400 - RMI partnership

-System set-up is achieved using Trigger Logic and powering the RMI.
+System set-up is achieved by using Trigger Logic[TM] and powering on the RMI.
 Partnering is only required during initial system set-up.
-Further partnering will be required if either the RMP600 or RMI is changed, or if a system is reconfigured for multiple probes (multiple probe mode).
+Further partnering will be required if either the RMP400 or RMI is changed, or if a system is reconfigured for multiple probes ("Multiple probe mode").

-Partnering will not be lost by reconfiguring the probe settings or when changing batteries, except where "multiple probe mode" is selected.
+Partnering will not be lost by reconfiguring the probe settings or changing the batteries, except where "Multiple probe mode" is selected.
 Partnering can take place anywhere within the operating envelope.